 Because most of your revenue is created during the focused filing season from January to April, you can spend your summers and holidays taking a break.
 Alternatively, you may provide other services to your tax customers and earn money all year!
 The decision is yours, and this itself is a great luxury that the profession offers.

-Many tax preparers begin by working from home until their firm expands to the point where they can afford to rent office space.
+Many preparers begin by working from home until their tax industry firm expands to the point where they can afford to rent office space.
 You will charge less than your competitors with low overhead expenses, which acts as a considerable advantage, especially in the initial few months.

 Ready to get into the Tax Game?
-I’m giving you everything you need to know on October 5th 2021.
+I’m giving you everything you need to know.
 This is a billion dollar industry with more than enough room for up and comers, you just need to know what to do and most importantly what NOT TO DO.

 Go here and register, spaces are limited so register ASAP.